 A tenant must allow a landlord access to the unit at reasonable times and for practical purposes, such as maintenance, inspection, or to provide services.
 A tenant must allow access unless the landlords request is unreasonable.
-Unless impractical due to an emergency, the landlord must give 72-hours' notice of maintenance.
+Unless impractical due to an emergency, the landlord must give 72-hours' notice of maintenance and must perform the maintenance within 14 days.
 If the tenant requests maintenance, notice is not required. (§55.1-1229) Maintain Fit and Habitable Premises:

 The tenant must keep the rental unit as clean and safe as conditions allow and in accordance with the Uniform Statewide Building Code.
 The tenant must promptly notify the landlord of visible mold and use reasonable efforts to prevent moisture and mold.
-The tenant must promptly notify the landlord of insects or pests and must not be at fault in failing to prevent insects or pests. (§55.1-1227) Fair Housing:
+The tenant must promptly notify the landlord of insects or pests and must not be at fault in failing to prevent insects or pests. (§55.1-1227)